 All other interfund transactions, except quasi-external transactions and reimbursements, are reported as transfers.
 Nonrecurring or nonroutine permanent transfers of equity are reported as residual equity transfers.
 All other interfund transfers are reported as operating transfers.
-There were no interfund transfers made during the 2014-15 fiscal year.
+The District made net transfers of \$550,000 during the 2014-15 fiscal year between the child nutrition and general funds.